r00tmebaby/LinkedIn-Downloader/README.md

  - Capability to choose the video quality before starting the program
  - Burning subtitles *in facts this functionality was implemented but I found difficulties to match the subtitles timings with the video precisely and had to remove it as became after all unreliable function.
 I am still looking to find a permanent solution.

- If you have any advice, recomendations or ideas for additional functionalities they are very welcome.
+ If you have any advice, recommendations or ideas for additional functionalities they are very welcome.

  Should you find any bugs or problems, please let me know so I can fix them accordingly.